senadev42/testTaskServer/Readme.md

    This will run the application on `http://localhost:<port_number>`.

+Note: The client is configure to proxy to port 5000 by default, but this can be configured in the vite.config.ts file.

 ## Technologies and Libraries Used

 The application was built with the following technologies and libraries: